About the Interviews

 - The College Admissions Tutors moderate all aspects of the admissions process, including comparison between applicants for different subjects

-- If your application is unsuccessful, we will, with your permission, send a letter to your school giving feedback
+- If your application is unsuccessful, we will upon written request and with your permission, send a letter/email to your school giving feedback

 In summary, interviewers cannot make 'ad hoc' decisions: they are trained in assessing candidates, and they have to justify whatever decisions they make - to the other interviewer(s), to the Admissions Tutors, and also to your school.